nekirilova/rsschool-cv/cv.md

 ```

 #### Experience:
 I used to work as accountant in a bank.
-Then I spent 7 years in maternity leave.
-And I began working as a junior QA in January.
+And after 7 years of maternity leave I began working as a junior QA.

 #### Languages:
 * Russian